JavierGalindo91/Personal-Fitness-Project/data/README.md

 ## DATA SOURCES
 At this moment, data is captured from four different sources:
 - **_Weight Tracker_**: Tracks progress in weight and body composition over time.
-- **_Food Log_**: Logs details for each entry like macros and other components like sodium intake and cholesterol.
+- **_Food Log_**: Tracks nutritional information for each meal, including macros (protein, carbs, fat) as well as sodium and cholesterol intake.
 - **_Workout Journal_**: Records details for each exercise performed during a workout session.
 - **_HR Monitor Log_**: Heart Rate readings for each workout/physical activity.